Flor Contemplacion: In popular culture

-In 1995, there is another documentary film of both Flor Contemplacion and Delia Maga in 1995 film called Bagong Bayani (aka "A New Hero" or "Unsung Heroine"), directed by Tikoy Aguiluz.
-Starring Helen Gamboa as Flor Contemplacion and Chanda Romero as Delia Maga.
+In 1995, another documentary film on the incident, was released, titled Bagong Bayani (aka "A New Hero" or "Unsung Heroine"), and directed by Tikoy Aguiluz.
+It starred Helen Gamboa as Contemplacion and Chanda Romero as Maga.

-The case of Flor Contemplacion was also featured in an episode of GMA Network's crime documentary program,Case Unclosed.
+The case of Flor Contemplacion was also featured in an episode of GMA Network's crime documentary program, Case Unclosed.

-The aftermath of Flor Contemplacion's family after her execution was dramatized on GMA Network's drama anthology series, Magpakailanman, starring Alessandra de Rossi as Flor's daughter Russel, who was suffered from a string of unfortunate events after her mother's death including her husband's drug addiction, the imprisonment of her father and siblings from drugs, and hardships on balancing worktime and motherhood.
-The episode was titled "Life After the Death of Flor Contemplacion" and originally aired on April 13, 2013.
+The aftermath of Flor Contemplacion's family after her execution was shown on GMA Network's drama anthology series, Magpakailanman, starring Alessandra de Rossi as Flor's daughter Russel, who suffered from a string of unfortunate events after her mother's death including her widower’s drug addiction, the imprisonment of her father and siblings from drugs, and hardships on balancing work and motherhood.
+The episode was titled “Life After the Death of Flor Contemplacion” and originally aired on 13 April 2013.

+In Singapore, the Flor Contemplacion murders was also one of the cases solved by Professor Chao Tzee Cheng, the senior forensic pathologist.
+It was later re-enacted by the Singaporean crime show Whispers of the Dead in 2014.
+The perpetrator Flor Contemplacion and her two victims Nicholas Huang and Della Maga had their names changed for dramatic purposes and to protect their identities, although the overall turn of events and trial proceedings remained reminiscent of the real life events.